 This is not the first robbery of its type at a jeweler in the area.

-In January, three men were charged in an armed robbery at Antony Jewelers in Owings Mills in which the men smashed jewelry cases and stole custom jewelry, rings and watches, valued over $100,000, police said.
+In January, at in Owings Mills in which the men smashed jewelry cases and stole custom jewelry, rings and watches, valued over $100,000, police said.

 Also, armed robberies at jewelers in malls have happened elsewhere in the region.

-Last April, three men were charged in an armed robbery at a jewelry store in the Mall in Columbia, where they got away with about $300,000 in "high-end watches," Howard County Police said.
+Last April, at a jewelry store in the Mall in Columbia, where they got away with about $300,000 in "high-end watches," Howard County Police said.